sterenziani/QuestLog/README.md

 #### Implementation details
 * Migrate Backend to REST API made with Jersey
 * Migrate Frontend to SPA made with React
-* Inconditional cache and file revving
+* Unconditional cache and file revving
 * Frontend unit tests with React Testing Library